 My first and only job in England, much to the amazement, giggles and pride of my friends back home, was in the Communications Directorate of a large British Government department in Victoria, London, a short walk from the Houses of Parliament and Downing Street, where I worked to start with on campaigns to influence the population in favour of Eco-towns and then in increased security with colleagues in the MoD, the Home Office, DfID and the FCO on counter terrorism campaigns to influence the young, especially young Muslims, to reject violent extremism and terrorism.
 Imagine it, me, a Romanian citizen at that time (now I have dual British and Romanian citizenship), doing that.

-But, after three years working and being subjected to systematic bullying in the Civil Service, where giving instructions was more common than listening (too often resembling the approach I had grown up under in Romania), and even though I loved working among London's ethnic community in Brick Lane and more, I decided to re-take my freedom.
+But, after three years working and being subjected to systematic bullying in the Civil Service, where giving instructions was more common than listening (too often resembling the approach I had grown up under), and even though I loved working among London's ethnic community in Brick Lane and more, I decided I had to re-take my freedom.